Expert Advice On Improving Your Home

 Check Credentials

-Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
-HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled by the state.
+It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
+HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
+Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+All other licensing requirements are handled at the state level.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors must have four years of experience and be bonded, and contractors with employees must also meet insurance requirements.
-You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with glowing reviews and testimonials about great customer experiences.
+You should also look at a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Pick a company with great feedback and stories of satisfied customers.

 Understand Work Details